How to Start a Clothing Business in India: Step-by-Step

 Use digital printing services to create custom designs on basic garments.
 Perfect for testing new designs with minimal inventory investment.

-In simple terms, when a customer places an order on your website, you forward the order details to your supplier, who then ships the product directly to the customer under your brand.
+When a customer orders on your website, you pass the details to your supplier, who ships the product directly to the customer under your brand.

 Step 4: Handle Legal Requirements